How to Create a Bulletproof Ransomware Recovery Plan (Before You Need It)

 3. Alert the incident response team.

-6. Update all passwords and install security patches before restarting the operations.
-Only reconnect computers after they are completely clean.
+9. Update all passwords and install security patches before restarting the operations.
+Reconnect computers only after they are completely clean.

 Step 5: Test the plan

-Testing the plan helps keep your cybersecurity updated to face emerging threats, and allows your IT security team (whether internal or external) to check where it needs to be improved, and allows everyone involved to train for a real incident.
+Testing the plan helps keep your cybersecurity up to date to face emerging threats, allows your IT security team (whether internal or external) to identify where it needs improvement, and enables everyone involved to train for a real incident.

 Run a practice drill once or twice per year to find problems when the stakes are low, not during a real emergency.
-Training and tests can measure and improve your recovery time, which reduces the downtime and all the high costs involved.
+Training and tests can measure and improve your recovery time, reducing downtime and the associated high costs.

 Add the practice drill dates to your calendar now.
 Treat it like any other critical business meeting.
-Make it mandatory for all Incident Response Team members.
+Make it mandatory for all members of the Incident Response Team.

 Share this article